 - Change the scene.
 Position children so they can see different things, or move a child to a new spot.

 - If you’re out and about, take some attractive and fun toys that you can pull out when you need them.
-If your children might be hungry, have some tasty and healthy snacks on hand too.
+If your child might be hungry, have some tasty and healthy snacks on hand too.

 - Change the topic of conversation.

-There is an important thing to remember about using distraction: if you regularly offer a favourite or rewarding activity after your child has hurt someone or thrown a tantrum, you could inadvertently reward that behaviour.
+There’s an important thing to remember about using distraction: if you regularly offer a favourite or rewarding activity after your child has hurt someone or thrown a tantrum, you could inadvertently reward that behaviour.
 Distraction is best used when you can see that a child might be about to do something wrong, but before the child actually does it.